-NGINX has now passed Apache to become the most popular web server for the top 1,000 busiest websites and is closing in on becoming the most popular web server for the top 10,000 busiest web sites.
+2019 update: NGINX has now passed Apache to become the most popular web server for the top 1,000, 10,000, 100,000, and 1 million busiest websites in the world.
 Why is NGINX seeing such wide and increasing adoption and why should you consider using NGINX or NGINX Plus as your web server?

 NGINX is much more than just a web server.
 Traditionally, the web server and the application delivery controller (ADC) or reverse‑proxy load balancer have been deployed as separate components of a web application delivery solution.
 But creating a scalable and high‑performance web server or ADC requires many of the same techniques.
 In many environments, one reason to deploy an ADC is to mitigate performance problems with the web server.
 By combining the ADC and web server into a single tool, NGINX is a really a new type of product for web application delivery, providing performance and scalability at both the ADC and web server layers.